Dog Guard of Eastern Alabama & Columbus GA

 How Does a Wireless Containment System Work?

-The boundaries of your Dog Guard underground fence are marked off with flags in order to create a visible boundary line for the dog.
+The boundaries of your Dog Guard hidden fence are marked off with flags in order to create a visible boundary line for the dog.
 It is recommended that the dog owner spend at least fifteen minutes, twice a day, exercising the dog within the flag boundary.
 When the dog moves towards the flag, the dog should be corrected.
 The dog should be led away from the flags and lavished with praise.
 This technique is implemented to help the dog learn where the boundary is located as quickly as possible.
 Once the dog learns the boundary, the flags are removed.
 Repetition and praise are the keys to successfully training your dog.

 Are Electric Dog Fences Safe to Use?

 The correction method used by an electric dog fence has been thoroughly tested and evaluated.
 The mild static pulsation emitted from the Dog Guard receiver has been proven to be harmless by veterinarians.
 This pulse is similar to the type of shock you would get from a doorknob.
 It doesn’t hurt the dog, but it is unpleasant enough to cause the dog to want to avoid the sensation.
-Of course, the entire premise behind Dog Guard’s pet containment system is to contain the dog without providing constant corrections.
+Of course, the entire premise behind Dog Guard’s wireless pet containment system is to contain the dog without providing constant corrections.
 The system works in unison with the training the dog receives to ensure that the dog learns the boundary and stays away from it.
 In most cases, the dog doesn’t sustain more than a couple of corrections, but the level of correction must be greater than the level of distraction the dog is experiencing for the correction to work properly.

 It’s clear that one of the best methods for owners to protect their dogs is by using an electric fence.
-AL dog owners will appreciate that it usually isn’t difficult to train their dogs to recognize the boundaries within the fence.
+AL dog owners will appreciate that it usually isn’t difficult to train their dogs to recognize the boundaries within the hidden fence.
 Alabama canine owners will need to invest a little time and patience when walking the dog along the perimeter of the pet fence after the fence is initially installed.
 However, this small investment of time is worth the freedom and happiness the dog experiences when being allowed to roam and exercise freely within the safety and boundaries of the owner’s property.